-Self-esteem and Imposter Syndrome
+Self-esteem and Impostor Syndrome

 I'm studying journalism and I recently got a job as a reporter.
 I'm trying to juggle the job, school, personal life, family time, time spent with friends and alone time, and it's so hard to do.
 I also think I have a self-esteem problem and suffer from stress.